 The World’s Most Complete Display of Marbles

 Where can you find the most complete collection of marbles and marble related items in the US?
 Right here at EnterTRAINment Junction!
 We can display such a unique collection thanks to Larry and Cathy (The Marble Lady) Svacina.
 Over the years Larry and Cathy made it their goal to, not only collect all styles and types of marbles but do what they can to educate and promote marbles as a hobby and a multi-generational sport.
+They were looking for a marble museum that could display their collection but there wasn’t a marble museum big enough!
+So they brought them to EnterTRAINment Junction.

 In our marble display, you will see lots of unique collectible marbles, marble games, marble jewelry, an amazing kinetic marble sculpture and more!
 In fact, the collection is so large the museum can’t display everything at once!
 So, keep an eye out since we will have some displays that rotate thru different marble displays.